shivasiddharth/GassistPi/README.md

 	```

 	4.2 Execute the installers **Pi3 and Armv7 users use the "gassist-installer-pi3.sh" installer and Pi Zero, Pi A and Pi 1 B+ users use the "gassist-installer-pi-zero.sh" installer.
-Snowboy installer is common for both**
-	**Don't be in a hurry and Don't run them parallely, Run them one after the other**
+When Prompted, enter your Google Cloud console Project-Id, A name for your Assistant and the Full Name of your credentials file, including the json extension.**
 	```
-	sudo  /home/pi/GassistPi/scripts/snowboy-deps-installer.sh
 	sudo  /home/pi/GassistPi/scripts/gassist-installer-pi3.sh
 	sudo  /home/pi/GassistPi/scripts/gassist-installer-pi-zero.sh